What is RAG?

 - Monitor Qdrant performance metrics

-- Use a faster embedding model
+- Use a faster LLM for HyDE passage generation